International Registration Plan (IRP)

 Wethersfield, CT 06161-1010

-As is the case also for regular Commercial plates or Passenger plates, to obtain Connecticut Apportioned plates you must provide evidence of mandatory liability insurance coverage.
+To obtain Connecticut Apportioned plates you must provide evidence of mandatory liability insurance coverage.
 Also, in certain cases the vehicle may require inspection prior to Apportioned registration.
 Vehicles other than brand new vehicles that have not been previously registered in Connecticut must provide evidence of a VIN inspection.
 A safety inspection is required for vehicles 10-years-old and older if there has been a change of ownership.

 Payment of fees for IRP new accounts or renewals must be made in Guaranteed Funds (certified check, bank check, money order), while personal and business checks are acceptable for other transactions.

-Window service hours: Tuesday, Wednesday, Friday, 8:00 a.m. to noon.
+Window service hours: Tuesday, Wednesday, Friday, 7:45 a.m. to noon.
 Thursday 9:15 a.m. to 1:15 p.m.
-IRP customers should arrive at least 1/2 hour before the window closes for their transactions to be completed by the deadline for in-person transaction processing.
+IRP customers must arrive at least 1/2 hour before the window closes for their transactions to be completed by the deadline for in-person transaction processing.
 Otherwise, customers may drop off forms and payment for return by mail, or by later pick-up.
 New IRP accounts and IRP account renewals are not processed over-the-counter while the customer waits.
 These must be mailed or dropped off.

 IRP Telephone Number: 860-263-5281